StarExtensions/StarExtensions/README.md

 # *StarExtensions*
 ### QoL enhancement mod written in C++ for Starbound.

+## Installation
+Download the build that appeals to you the most - your build, the build that was meant for you - and extract it to the folder of the same name in the Starbound directory.

+The replacement **SDL2.dll** (mostly) fixes audio being permanently lost when the output device is disconnected, and loads StarExtensions.
+### If you appreciate my work, feel free to tip me through the sponsorship link on this page.

 ## Origin

 By a truly unbelievable coincidence, I was recently out for a walk when I saw a small package fall off a truck ahead of me.
 As I got closer, the typeface slowly came into focus: **Starbound**.
 Inside, I found a pack of jammie dodgers, a furry poster (tells you something about their audience I guess!) and the latest version of the **Starbound source code**!!